avhalo/lyrco/README.md

 ### Pull requests:

 Option 1: https://github.com/avhalo/lyrco/pulls

 Option 2: Do your own branch and I'll check it.
 Post it [here](https://github.com/avhalo/lyrco/issues)

-*ALL REQUESTS ARE WELCOME* Especielly one with better optimization, better styling code (_under debate_), and better structure.
+*ALL REQUESTS ARE WELCOME* Especielly one with better optimization, better styling code (_under debate naturally_), and better structure.
 Even typofixes are welcome.
-If you spot an error: report it.
+If you spot an error, report it.

 ### Future: